mohitjain1911/bkube/README.md

 ## Overview
 This project involves setting up and managing a Kubernetes cluster using Minikube.
 Docker containers for Django and React applications are deployed into Kubernetes pods, with a focus on achieving deployment replication, auto-healing, and auto-scaling.

-## Achievements
-- Successfully reduced downtime in the production environment.

 ## Key Components
 1. **Kubernetes Cluster Setup**
    - Built using Minikube.